d-sparks/gravy/README.md

 <img width="1282" alt="grafana_example" src="https://user-images.githubusercontent.com/7853117/115964692-ebc43280-a4e2-11eb-84c1-8deaaecb65d3.png">

-### To ask what are the five best days for GOOG stock.
+### To ask what are the five best days for GOOG stock:

 ```
 echo "select date, open, close, (close-open)/open as perf from dailyprices